aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 ## Functions

 Up to now, we have explicitly written new Python code whenever we implemented a particular concept.
 In the long term, this is not convenient as we often need to re-use the same pieces of code over and over again.
 Fortunately, most programming languages - including Python - make this task easy to achieve through the use of *functions*.
 Before digging into more detail, let's consider an example.
 Say we want to create a function that computes the centered second-order derivative of a function.
-We may implement this function as follows:
+We may implement this function as follows (details about how to do this are given below):

 ```python
 def compute_ddf_c(f):